How Are Removable Wall Decals Made?

 The material used in your wall decals depends on the style you choose.
 Your temporary wall art options include:

 - Decals: You'll often find removable wall decals made of PVC-vinyl or polyester.
 Decals often have separated components in their designs that require transfer tape to apply to a wall.

 - Wall stickers: Depending on the manufacturer, you can find PVC-vinyl or polyester wall stickers.
 While the materials of wall stickers may be the same as decals, their application processes differ.
 Unlike decals, removable wall stickers use a peel-and-stick process that doesn't require transfer tape or paper.

 - Murals: While removable wall murals may feature the same type of materials as decals or stickers, their larger size means you need a material that is easy to work with and won't wrinkle.
-Many designers use CanvasTac products for their reliability, especially in large-scale products.
+Many designers use printable adhesive canvas for its reliability, especially in large-scale products.

 - Wallpaper stickers: To mimic traditional wallpaper, removable wallpaper stickers are made of paper.
 While they cover a large space like a mural, wallpaper stickers may come in more narrow options that, when put together, create patterns on the wall.